a529987659852/openwbmqtt/README.md

 If your're publishing the data from the openWB mosquitto server to another MQTT server via a bridge, the topics on the other MQTT server are usually prepended with a prefix.
 If this is the case, also include this prefix into the first configuration parameter, for example `somePrefix/openWB`.
 Then, the integration coding will subscribe to MQTT data comfing from MQTT, for example `somePrefix/openWB/global/chargeMode`, or `somePrefix/openWB/lp/1/%Soc`, and so on.

+# Homeassistant configuration

-# Services (deprecated)
+## Services (deprecated)

-In addition, the integration also provides 4 services:
+The integration also provides 4 services:
 - Enable / disable a charge point
 - Change the global charge mode of openWB (Sofortladen, Min+PV-Laden, Nur PV-Laden, Stop, Standby)
 - Change charge limitation (not limited / kWh / %SoC) per charge point incl. target values
 - Change charge current per CP

 As of version 0.2, the services were replaced by selects, numbers, and switch sensors.
 Please use them instead.

-Note: I provide this custom integration without any warranty.
-It lies in the responsability of each user to validate the functionality with his/her own openWB!

-# Homeassistant configuration

 ## Adding buttons to change charge mode via service (deprecated --> use selects, numbers, and switches instead)